GunMetalBlack/Grund-Lang/README.md

 # Grund
 You're free to use this if your brain is the size of a wall bust.
-All variables are almost global and the standard library does exist your welcome.
+All variables are scoped and global and the standard library does exist your welcome.
 Lists are functions....
 Its syntax is all caps have fun.
 I will soon write documentation